Guided intervention for anxiety, panic attacks, or cravings — active in under two seconds. Built for the moment, not after.

 Yes.
 Your data is encrypted and never sold.
 What you share in Circles is only visible to the people you explicitly invite.
 Ura has no advertising model — the product is the subscription, not you.

 Anyone you invite — friends, family, a therapist, a partner.
-They don't need a paid account to be in your Circle.
-They can see your stats, your check-in frequency, and get notified when you activate the panic flow.
+They'll need to download Ura, complete the onboarding, and have an active subscription to join your Circle.
+Once they're in, they can see your stats, your check-in frequency, and get notified when you activate the panic flow.
 You control who's in and what they see.